October 4, 2024

 Phase IV

 This is the most severe stage, characterized by extreme disc degeneration, large bone spurs, and potential fusion of vertebrae.
 Chronic pain, significant loss of mobility, and neurological symptoms are common at this stage.
-This phase is commonly found within the elder population, however there has been a spike in phase IV degeneration over recent years in the younger generation due to sedentary lifestyles, obesity, and forward head carriage, also known as tech neck.
+Phase IV is most commonly found within the elder population; however, there has been a spike in Phase IV degeneration over recent years among younger generations due to sedentary lifestyles, obesity, and forward head carriage, also known as tech neck.

 Chiropractic Care for DDD and DJD